 But shall wake soon and long for letters.

 For who can bear to feel himself forgotten?

 The GPO Film Unit only lasted a few years, but its influence lasted a lot longer.
 With the outbreak of WWII, it became the Crown Film Unit, with a broader wartime propaganda remit, and it produced notable documentaries like Listen to Britain (1942), Fires Were Started (1943) and A Diary for Timothy (1945).
 Basil Wright continued to work in and promote the documentary movement and formed his own company the Realist Film Unit, while Harry Watt stayed with the Crown Film Unit and made short films, including London Can Take It!
 (1940) and Target for Tonight (1941).
 John Grierson went on to found the National Film Board of Canada and is seen as the father of documentary film-making in both Britain and Canada.

 The restrained style of the documentary movement films also found its way into British feature films in the 1940s, a result of the desire to produce more convincing representations of the experience of war than the British film industry had managed in the first couple of years of WWII.
 Both Harry Watt and Alberto Cavalcanti were recruited by Michael Balcon to join Ealing Studios to move its films towards a more realistic style.
 There Cavalcanti directed Went the Day Well?
-(1942), Nicholas Nickleby (1947) and They Made Me a Fugitive (1947) and Watt helped Ealing to establish their Australian operation with The Overlanders (1946).
+(1942) and Nicholas Nickleby (1947) and Watt helped Ealing to establish their Australian operation with The Overlanders (1946).
 The genesis of the understated style of many British films of the 1940s is recognisable in the documentary films of the '30s, and Night Mail makes a perfect introduction to the work of the documentarists in the years before WWII.

 Night MailYear: 1936

 Genre: Documentary, Short film